shabbir4398/Cloud-DevOps_Portfolio/README.md

 | **Apache  Web Hosting** |      ⚙️ Install and configure Apache web server to host a website site. |
 | **Virtual Host & SSL Setup** | 🔒 Configure  virtual hosts and enable HTTPS using Open SSL certificates & Redirect all client traffic on https protocol only |

-Note: **Web Server Project-1** All Steps for Installtion with Snapshot attached as Pdf File above
+**Note: Web Server Project-1 Steps of Installtion with Snapshot attached as Pdf File above**

 ### 🗄️ **Database Project-2**
 | 🔢 **Project** | 🧠 **Description** |